Coverfish/Nationbuilder/README.md

 - `M` – Moisture overlay
 - `T` – Tectonic plate belts overlay
 - `Esc` – Quit<br>
-  (That's the third time ChatGPT told you the hotkeys btw, must think we are stupid (probably right about that as well lmao)
+  (That's the third time ChatGPT told us about the hotkeys btw.<br>
+   Must think we are stupid (probably right about that one as well lmao)
 ---

 ## Long-Term Dream (aka totally not scope creep)